 In the morning we leave Grado and head up towards San Juan de Villapañada, which was the scene of a major battle during the Peninsular War.
 After passing San Juan de Villapañada, we have a steep climb into Cordillera Cantabrica followed by a descent to Santa Eulalia de Dóriga, a semi-ruined monastery which was founded in 1024 in Cornellana.
 This part of the trail meanders through some pretty hamlets with medieval remnants, winding lanes, and the popular salmon rich waters of the Nonaya River.
 Finally, we arrive in Salas which is one of the best -preserved medieval village in Asturias, showcasing marble stoned pathways, a medieval tower, the palace of Valdés Salas, and the Colegiata de Santa María la Mayor.

 From Salas we climb through the rainforest: surrounded by trees and ferns, the sounds of water rushing below, and a gorgeous mountain range in the distance.
 The climb levels out into a flat walk and finally we reach the village of La Espina.
 The church of Cristo de los Afligidos marks your arrival at La Pereda, with a wonderful mill and plenty of small villages that make a picturesque postcard.
-We stay in Tineo in a renovated 16th century building, which is an excellent example of Asturian Renaissance architecture.
-Around town you can see views of the valley from the main plaza or visit the parish church of San Pedro.
-But for those with sore feet or in need of pampering, you can make use of the sauna and steam room in our accommodation.
+We stay in Tineo around town you can see views of the valley from the main plaza or visit the parish church of San Pedro.

 In the morning, we follow a dirt trail into the hills affording more amazing views throughout the gradual climb to Navariego and the mountains of Sierra de la Guardia.
 If the weather is nice and there is no fog, you can see the Bay of Biscay from here.
 At this junction, you may take a detour to the Benedictine monastery of Santa María la Real de Obona, founded in the 7th century by Prince Adelgaster.
-The monastery has been abandoned and is almost in ruins, but you can still see the coat of arms of the Crown of Castilla y Leon as you enter the cloister through two arches.
-Our stopping point for the night is at an excellent albergue in Campiello for some much needed rest as the next stage will be one of the most memorable days on any of the Caminos.
-(We will also check the local weather forecast to decide about our upcoming route.)
+The monastery has been abandoned and is almost in ruins.
+Our stopping point for the night is Pola de Allande.

-The Camino continues along the lonely mountain landscapes that separate the Rivers Narcea and Navia into the almost deserted village of Montefurado, boasting only one inhabitant.
 We continue on a mountain path with views of steep slopes and a lovely pine forest as we make our way into the village of Berducedo.
 We will spend the night in La Mesa.

-We follow a stunning trail from Berducedo to La Mesa, continuing our gradual ascent to a slate-roofed chapel marking a downward path at Buspol.
+We start the day with a gradual ascent to a slate-roofed chapel marking a downward path at Buspol.
 Down a mountainside and through a pine forest, we get our first view of the huge dammed Rio Navia.
 As we draw closer, we can see the dam wall at Embalse de Salime.
 After crossing the dam wall, we head towards Grandas de Salime – famous for gold mining and their excellent Ethnographic museum.